trueGmek/c-unity.nvim/README.md

 ## Usage

 The plugin automatically detects a Unity project by looking for `Assets` and `ProjectSettings` directories.
 Once a project is detected, it will attempt to connect to the Unity Editor.
+This check is also performed every time you change a directory.

 ### Commands